balderdashy/sails-docs/views.md

 Boring you say?
 Well, maybe.
 We don't have a lot in our index.ejs file, but thats because we don't need a lot.
 We call the partials for the site we need to include.
 Simply calling a partial by relative path will have it included at runtime.
 This makes our code base very clean and easy to read.

 Something a little more complicated?
 Sure!
-We'll do a 2 level partial this time.
-Using our same index.ejs file lets take a look at the "page" partial.
+We'll do a two-level partial this time.
+Using our same index.ejs file, lets take a look at the "page" partial.

 **/views/site/partials/page.ejs**
 ```html